 Skills and Qualifications:

-Skill Level: Must have covering knowledge of camera support equipment, rigging techniques and light modification. grips need to know how to overcome any obstacles and adjust to the technical requirements of the respective script, as well (
+Skill Level: Must have complete knowledge of camera support equipment, rigging techniques and light modification.
+Pivotal grips need to know how to overcome any obstacles and adjust to the technical requirements of the respective script, as well (

 Film Daft